websiteinspiration/bugsplat.rb/entries/2010-09-23-proclaunch-v1.0.md

     Log lines have a static format: `<Timestamp> <Log Level> <Tag> <Message>`. `<Tag>` is either `ProcLaunch` or the name of the profile.
 If a message mentiones a pid, it will always be stated as `pid <PID>`.
 This change should make it easier to grep through the logs and automatically parse them for monitoring through nagios or what-have-you.

 Please check it out and beat it up.
-If you notice any issues, don't hesitate to [submit an issue][proclaunch issues] or [email me](mailto:pete@bugsplat.info), or just leave a comment below.
+If you notice any issues, don't hesitate to [submit an issue][proclaunch issues] or [email me](mailto:pete@bugsplat.info).

 [ProcLaunch]: http://github.com/peterkeen/proclaunch
 [github downloads page]: http://github.com/peterkeen/proclaunch/downloads